 This article attempts to cover three core fundamentals of how society reacts to the reporting of covid from newspaper media, how newspaper media reports the pandemic, and how people perceive the pandemic based on the newspaper’s report.
 These three fundamentals play off of each other and tend to have a link with each other.

 As journalists, it is in their job and interest to report on the latest issues that would affect everyone and fight off misleading news, rumours, and many other information elements.
 By being the first to respond and report about covid, they are instrumental in how individuals, society, and governments react and focus on the pandemic.

 Brian Dunning’s research from an article posted on The Conversation reports that humans almost always think anecdotally.
 Basing our experience as our guiding pillar (TheConversation, 2020) can affect how we view specific events.
 For example, a racist may link certain traits to a minority, despite the reason only being due to a personal experience that does not speak for the whole.
 Due to this, Brian insists on the importance of not sensationalizing COVID-19.

-The research was also done to see whether media coverage on a particular event could lead to more people caring and changing things.
+The research was also done to see whether media coverage of a particular event could lead to more people caring for and changing things.
 It was found that people cared and paid more attention.
 It was also found that organizations began to demand change due to the attention the event did.
-In similar but separate research, research was done in Nigeria that sought to see how the media framed the coronavirus pandemic and its effects.
-Due to the coverage of the media and the framing it adopted, Nigerians were quick to take precautionary measures at all levels, and thus helped the public’s perception onto covid-19 as to take it seriously.
+Similar but separate research, research was done in Nigeria that sought to see how the media framed the coronavirus pandemic and its effects.
+Due to the coverage of the media and the framing it adopted, Nigerians were quick to take precautionary measures at all levels, and thus helped the public’s perception of covid-19 as to take it seriously.

 However, framing the narrative and using the right words is also just as important.
 It was found that Malaysians News Media quickly changed from using “Swine Flu” to “H1N1” due to the direct Malay translation of “Selsema Babi”